 The Ali Lab

-Welcome to The Ali Lab!
+Welcome to The Ali Lab.
 We focus on therapeutic development in three main areas: neurology, oncology, and nephrology.
-Core activities revolve around the development of bioassays and analytical technologies for illuminating disease biology and enabling early-stage drug discovery.
-This includes the identification of novel druggable targets, screening campaigns, and development of promising lead compounds (small-molecules to biologics).
+Core activities include the development of bioassays and analytical tools for illuminating disease biology and enabling drug discovery.
+Projects typically involve the identification of novel druggable targets, screening campaigns, and development of promising lead compounds (small-molecules to biologics).
 We collaborate with academic labs and industry sponsors in the US and across the world to translate our discoveries into clinical applications.

 Our Philosophy on Drug Discovery

 Our lab uses state-of-the-art phenotypic screening technologies at the University of Miami, machine learning, and cutting edge biological models that span primary tissue to 3D organoids, to identify effective drug targets.
 We then use knowledge of these targets to help design effective drugs, including ones that simultaneously engage multiple targets (polypharmacology) to maximize efficacy and improve safety.
 This highlights the important role of academic drug discovery, where academicians have more room to innovate and explore novel approaches.
 It also underscores the importance of academia-industry partnerships to then translate those innovations into clinical applications.
 You can read more about the topic in this review by Dr. Ali: